-She presents a weekly Live and Local show for BBC Radio Sussex and BBC Radio Surrey (she also co-hosted Sussex and Surrey’s ‘adult’ show After the Watershed and fronted their Bibi Lynch’s WHIPs series); co-presents Good Sex Bad Sex (a podcast for metro.co.uk); and presented Bibi Does Soho on Soho Radio.
+She presents her weekly Bibi Does S&S show on BBC Radio Sussex and BBC Radio Surrey (she also presented a Live and Local show for Sussex and Surrey, co-hosted their ‘adult’ show After the Watershed, and fronted their Bibi Lynch’s WHIPs series); co-presented Good Sex Bad Sex (a podcast for metro.co.uk); and was the host of Soho Radio’s Bibi Does Soho.

 She writes for many titles and sites, including: the Guardian, Stella, The Telegraph and Metro.
 She’s written ‘lifestyle’ for over 25 years (for publications including Marie Claire, Shortlist and Elle); had columns in Red, Grazia, GQ and New Woman; and was Contributing Editor on Red and New Woman.

 She’s an irregular face on TV (?); presented the What Men Want series for Living; co-wrote Graham Norton’s ITV late-night quiz Carnal Knowledge; and created Living’s hit series Dead Famous.